Skip to content

 library(qgraph) #For plotting the estimated network

-posterior.inclusion <- fit$gamma[lower.tri(fit$gamma)]
+posterior.inclusion <- fit$indicator[lower.tri(fit$indicator)]

 tmp <- fit$interactions[lower.tri(fit$interactions)]